puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/services-networking/dns-pod-service.md

 ### A/AAAA records

-"Normal" (not headless) Services are assigned DNS A and/or AAAA records, depending on the IP family or families of the Service, with a name of the form `my-svc.my-namespace.svc.cluster-domain.example`.
+"Non-headless" Services are assigned DNS A and/or AAAA records, depending on the IP family or families of the Service, with a name of the form `my-svc.my-namespace.svc.cluster-domain.example`.
 This resolves to the cluster IP of the Service.

 [Headless Services](/docs/concepts/services-networking/service/#headless-services)
 (without a cluster IP) Services are also assigned DNS A and/or AAAA records, with a name of the form `my-svc.my-namespace.svc.cluster-domain.example`.
-Unlike normal Services, this resolves to the set of IPs of all of the Pods selected by the Service.
+Unlike typical Services, this resolves to the set of IPs of all of the Pods selected by the Service.
 Clients are expected to consume the set or else use standard round-robin selection from the set.

 ### SRV records

-SRV Records are created for named ports that are part of normal or headless services.
+SRV Records are created for named ports that are part of standard or headless services.
 For each named port, the SRV record has the form `_port-name._port-protocol.my-svc.my-namespace.svc.cluster-domain.example`.
 For a regular Service, this resolves to the port number and the domain name: